Ricardosgeral/relier/README.md

 enable *SSH* in first boot.
 So, right after installing the Raspbian image in the  Micro SD card:
 1. Create an empty file (in Windows use notepad, in a Linux terminal use command *touch*, in Mac use TextEdit).
 2. Save the file with name: ***ssh*** (preferentially with no extension, but *ssh.txt* should also work).
-3. Copy or move that file into the ***root*** of the Micro SD card, where Raspbian is installed.
+3. Copy or move that file into the ***root*** of the Micro SD card, where Raspbian image is installed.
 4. Insert the Micro SD card into the *Raspberry Pi*, and power it on.

 Access the *Raspberry Pi* directly (if you have a monitor), or via *SSH* (for example, using [*Putty*](https://www.putty.org/)).
 In this last option, you will require an internet connection, and need to know the local IP attributed to the *Raspberry Pi* !
-The default login should be:
+The default login parameters should be:

    username: `pi`
    password: `raspberry`

 It is recommended to change the password after first boot, since *SSH* is enabled!
-For that write
+For that write down in the terminal

     $ passwd

 and choose your new password.

-Now, if you haven't done it yet, you will have to connect the *Raspberry Pi* to the internet (via Ethernet cable or [WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)).
+Now, if you haven't done it yet, you need to connect the *Raspberry Pi* to the internet (via Ethernet cable or [WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)).
 Then, in the terminal, run the following sequential commands:

     $ cd /tmp && wget https://raw.githubusercontent.com/Ricardosgeral/relier/master/bash/raspbian-post-install.sh
     $ sudo chmod +x raspbian-post-install.sh && sed -i 's/\r//' raspbian-post-install.sh
     $ sudo ./raspbian-post-install.sh

+Prepare a big cup of hot tea, since this can take some minutes !
+The raspberry should reboot automatically!

+**Note:** During installation of the server, [VNC](https://www.realvnc.com/en/raspberrypi/) is also enabled, case you want to use it.

+#### Google Credentials

+***relier AS*** has the ability to send the main test results to google sheets, but, for that, it requires some configurations.
+If you don't need this feature you can skip it.

-Prepare a big cup of hot tea, since this will take a lot of time (>1h)!
-After automatic rebooting, you need to get your *json* file with the Google Signed credentials.
+After reboot of the RPI, you need to get your *json* file with your Google Signed credentials.
 First, you need to create a project in the developer console and enable some APIs (follow steps 1 to 4 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#)), then, get the *Signed credentials* (follow steps 5 and 6 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials)).
 *Copy* your Signed credentials, then, do: